 “Definitely,” said Joel putting two in the embers and then adding two more.

-They heard rain start up and looked at each other, glad for the protection the hut offered.
+They heard rain start up and looked at each other.
 Joel spread the blankets on the floor, and they sat on them as there were no chairs.
 The potatoes stopped the rumbling in their stomachs.
 The rain tried its best to lull them to sleep, but they were silently and separately awake thinking about tomorrow and the day after that and the days that stretched out past those.
 They finally both drifted off and awoke to another dark day.
 The only light in the hut was from the candle.

 “I forgot to blow it out, but, Joel, look.
 It’s still burning.”